autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

 ## Parameter

+There are parameters that are common to all trajectories and parameters that are specific to each trajectory.

+### Common Parameters
-ROS 2 params which are common in all nodes:
+ROS 2 params which are common in all trajectories (`/config/common_param.yaml`):

 | Name                                     | Type     | Description                                                                                         | Default value  |
 | :--------------------------------------- | :------- | :-------------------------------------------------------------------------------------------------- | :------------- |